Mt. Washington School Teachers and Staff

 Ilene Hayes is the Resource Coordinator for Mt.
 Washington School, employed by the Community Learning Center Institute since January 2010.
 She loves her work as a Resource Coordinator and, since she began her position, has recruited more than 130 partners for Mt.
 Washington School and has developed a strong partnership with community groups in the Mt.
 Washington.
 She was also instrumental in establishing the Mt.
 Washington School Foundation.
-Prior to joining the CLC Institute, she was the Operations Coordinator at the Kennedy Heights Arts Center for almost five years, with day-to-day responsibility for the facility and program management.
+Prior to joining the CLC Institute, she was the operations coordinator at the Kennedy Heights Arts Center for almost five years, with day-to-day responsibility for the facility and program management.
 Ilene has also spent more than 16 years with a nonprofit devoted to quality childcare in a variety of direct service and management roles.
 She also served as a consultant for GE Aircraft engines for several years providing assistance with work and family issues.
 She earned a bachelor's degree in sociology from the University of Cincinnati and was a licensed social worker for 15 years.